Phpcraft/core/README.md

 - `php listping.php` — A listping utility.
 - `php cache.php` — An interface to manage Phpcraft's resource cache.
 - `php packets.php` — A tool to print packets from a binary file, e.g. recorded by WorldSaver.
+- `php uuid.php` — A tool to convert UUIDs.

 Enjoy!